Complaints procedure for transactions originating from Nigeria and Rest of the World

 If a letter or email you receive from us takes too long to arrive, isnít clear, or uses an inappropriate tone of voice, we want to know.

 The procedure explained here is not for complaints about a particular member of staff.
-If you have a complaint about a staff, you can contact our customer service team via email@example.com and the complain will be looked into.
+If you have a complaint about a staff, you can contact our customer service team via email@example.com and the complaint will be looked into.

 How to make a complaint